joachimprinzbach/BiZEPS/README.md

 Each tool chain is managed in its own docker image.
 The DockerCI creates and manages its tool chain images with docker files.

+DockerCI has the vision to be used on the server as also on the local development machine.
+The corresponding tool chain container could be used from the IDE to build (and run?) the source code.

 ##  DockerCI Advantages
 ### Separation of Tool Chains
 Every tool chain has its own container (virtual context) and runs independent from other containers.